General

 Developers

-The project name has been choosed by Priscila.
-She says that it is pretty quilt.
+The project name was chose by Priscila.
+She said that it is pretty quilt.

 Floggy is licensed under the Apache License, Version 2.0.
 This license allows you to use Floggy in open source and commercial applications.